d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-05-02-telegram-account-hijacking.md

 ```

 ```
-Please Type the code you've just recieved via SMS In The OnScreen Keyboard Below
+Please Type the code you've just received via SMS In The OnScreen Keyboard Below
 ```

 In our case the previously mentioned texts were sent from the bot's account, even when the actual code of the owner of the bot wasn't running.